nismod/energy_demand/data/scenario_and_base_data/README.txt

 Files
 ----------------------
-base_population		Thie file contains the population for the base year HH_population		This file contains the projected population of the scenario
+technology_base_scenario		Thie file contains a list with all technologies for the base year